[This article would take the reader through a

 commercial peddlers or sociopolitical manipulators or evangelists.
 In the past, people’s more-or-less stable life-conditions

-compelled them to get habituated to the kind of thinking / behaviour they found
+compelled them to get habituated to the kind of thinking/behaviour they found useful/adequate

 unconsciously since we are children and are based largely on societal thinking we

-information that requires precisely that very skill, namely, a capacity for
+requires precisely that very skill, namely, a capacity for deciphering the

-it is only natural that societies do not function the way they ought to.
-Also, they function in an increasingly complex
+deficiencies, it is only natural that modern societies do not function the way

-world and no individual can master all aspects of a complex set of problems,
+an increasingly complex world and no individual can master all aspects of the complex

 The statements in

-20% of knowledge about what constitutes a problem, chances are, or the
+example, one has 20% of knowledge about what constitutes a problem, chances are,

-process.
-As a result, if there are, say,
+involved in the process.
+As a result, if

-resulting interactions among them could generate only “half-baked” knowledge
+the others, resulting interactions among them could generate only “half-baked”

-and would therefore lead to only ineffective and thus unfeasible outcomes.
+knowledge and would therefore lead to only ineffective and thus unfeasible

 Then there is the